-In the early days of the pandemic, as organizations were suddenly needing the Digital Workplace to support an overwhelmingly remote workforce, company intranets became integral tools for communication of up-to-the-minute information, policies, and alerts.
+In the early days of the pandemic, organizations were suddenly relying even more on their Digital Workplace to support an overwhelmingly remote workforce.
+As such, company intranets became integral tools for communication of up-to-the-minute information, policies, and alerts.
 But workers also needed a gathering place—to communicate, collaborate, and sometimes commiserate—like they had at the office.
 For organizations using Microsoft 365, the natural choice to bring their people together virtually was Microsoft Teams.

 Microsoft Teams: The Digital Workplace (R)Evolution